tmarkec/Get-it-right/README.md

           });"
 - Media
   - Credit for my image for the welcome page goes to [Unsplash](https://unsplash.com/) which I used as a background image
-  - Credit for my image on the game page goes to [Makeusof](https://www.makeuseof.com/css-background-gradients/)which was used as bakground property
+  - Credit for my image on the game page goes to [Makeusof](https://www.makeuseof.com/css-background-gradients/) which was used as bakground property
   - For my logo I give credit to [App-logo](https://app.logo.com/) for easily generating my idea and automaticly creating logo for my website
   - Credit for my sound effects after finishing the game goes to [Mixkit](https://mixkit.co/)
   - instructions how to create my favicon came from [MDN Web Docs](https://developer.mozilla.org/en-US/)